kirru2198/My_Docker/Docker_Network/Repo/Docker_network.md

 - **Overlay Network**:
   - Overlay networks are used when you have multiple Docker hosts and need containers to communicate across hosts (like in Docker Swarm).
 This is useful for clustering containers across different machines.
   - It overlays a network across all Docker hosts participating in the swarm.
+  > - It creates or sets up a network on all Docker hosts participating in the swarm.

 - **Macvlan Network**:
   - This network allows you to assign a unique MAC address to a container, making it appear as if it’s directly connected to the physical network.